 Uchuu Kyoudai – OP 1 and OP 8

-The anime Uchuu Kyoudai is one of my favorites and I really like the first opening (Feel so Moon) and especially the eighth: B.B by THE Yatou.
+The anime Uchuu Kyoudai is one of my favorites, and I really like the first opening (Feel so Moon) and especially the eighth: B.B by THE Yatou

-Friendship - Sukitte II at Yo
+Friendship – Sukitte Ii na Yo

 Try Again – Detective Conan

-Meu Querido - Guilty Crown
+My Dearest – Guilty Crown